curry-packages/execpath/README.md

 execpath
 ========

-This package provides the library `System.Path` containing operations related to the program execution path, i.e., environment variable `PATH`.
+This package provides the library `System.Path` which contains operations related to the program execution path, i.e., environment variable `PATH`.